darthwalsh/bin/apps/ObsidianFolderOpen.md

 - Links to https://github.com/Chaoses-Ib/ObsidianShell for Windows: which either opens MD if in vault, or fallsback to default markdown editor: pretty good compromise
 - Ditto for macOS: https://forum.obsidian.md/t/make-obsidian-a-default-app-for-markdown-files-on-macos/22260/12

+## Will this work on mobile?
+I'm not sure how making symlinks works on Android; will it work inside every normal place you'd store your Vault folder?
+- [ ] Try https://android.stackexchange.com/a/203992/206137 to make symlink on #android